-Imagine fishing in 24 hours of daylight under the glowing Arctic sun in fast flowing rivers, the cleanest lakes on earth or along the rugged coastline of the Arctic Ocean.
+Imagine fishing in 24 hours of daylight under the glowing Arctic sun.
+Imagine fast flowing rivers, the cleanest lakes on earth and the rugged coastline of the Arctic Ocean.
 Nunavut offers a vast variety of exciting opportunities for fishing.
-From arctic char runs near the soaring peaks of Cumberland Sound in the Baffin region to spectacular fly-fishing opportunities on the Coppermine River in Kugluk/Bloody Falls Territorial Park, to fly-in canoe trips along the Kivalliq region’s many bountiful river systems, Nunavut offers plenty of options for the avid angler.
+Enjoy arctic char runs near the soaring peaks of Cumberland Sound in the Baffin region.
+There are spectacular fly-fishing opportunities on the Coppermine River in Kugluk/Bloody Falls Territorial Park.
+Take fly-in canoe trips along the Kivalliq region’s many bountiful river systems.
+Nunavut offers plenty of options for the avid angler.

 For generations the Inuit have been catching various species of marine life in imaginative ways.
 Traditionally, they fished using weirs called saputis.
-These fish traps were created in rivers and streams by using rocks to build a V-shaped funnel into a closed-off pond, where fish could be caught by hand or speared with threepronged fishing spears known as kakivaks.
+These fish traps were created in rivers and streams by using rocks to build a V-shaped funnel into a closed-off pond.
+This is where fish could be caught by hand or speared with three-pronged fishing spears known as kakivaks.

 Nunavut offers a vast number of options for avid anglers.
 Here are a few of the places that draw fishermen and women to the territories’ waters every year.